-Hanami is the traditional Japanese custom of enjoying flowers in their blooming phase.
-Hanami mainly refers to the appreciation of sakura or cherry blossoms in particular.
-From the end of March until early May, sakura bloom all over Japan with the first blooms appearing around Okinawa from early February.
+Hanami is the traditional Japanese custom of enjoying the beautiful cherry blossom (sakura) in their blooming phase.
+From the end of March until early May, sakura bloom all over Japan. although the very first blossom appear in Okinawa from early February.

-Families, couples and friends usually prepare festive hanami bento and have picnics underneath the blooming sakura trees.
+Families, couples and friends usually prepare festive hanami bento and have picnics underneath the cherry blossom trees.
 Japanese bento are a work of art in their own right.
 With more people leading active and healthier lifestyles – packed lunches have become a common trend.
 That’s why we’ve created this simple bento guide to help you create your very own beautiful bento to celebrate spring!

 With most bento boxes designed to be heat retaining and microwaveable, should your food get a little cold, you can just pop it into the microwave.
 This is an added bonus as it means you can put just about anything in your bento box – giving you more freedom to get creative.